tylerhoong-rgb/LULC-project/README.md

 # Specify model type
 python main.py --train --model xgb
 ```
+note that you will have to download OpenMP to use the xgb model

 ### Classify a New Image
 This will load a GeoTIFF, use the specified model version, and save a prediction map to `outputs/`.